koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 - Ensure the following ports on the firewall are open for the data nodes

-  - 9300 TCP - Node coordination (I am sure elastic has abetter name for this)
+  - 9300 TCP - Node coordination (I am sure elastic has a better name for this)
   - 9200 TCP - Elasticsearch
   - 5601 TCP - Only on the Elasticsearch node that has Kibana installed, Likely es1.[STATE].cmat.lan
   - 22 TCP - SSH Access